Plusnet broadband review

 Even fibre customers have to pay more to get any kind of inclusive calls.

 There are two basic bundles to choose from, both including calls to UK landlines and mobiles, as well as to 0845 and 0870 numbers.
-The Evening and Weekend calls bundle costs £4 a month; the Anytime version will cost £8 extra a month.
+The Evening & Weekend calls bundle costs £4 a month; the Unlimited UK, anytime version will cost £8 extra a month.

-There are limits to the amount of mobile calls customers will be able to make, however: calls are only free for the first 60 minutes, and there's a fair use restriction of 1,000 minutes a month on the Evening and Weekend plan, and 2,000 minutes on the Anytime plan.
+There are limits to the amount of mobile calls customers will be able to make.
+For the Evening & Weekend plan calls are only free for the first 60 minutes, between the hours of 7pm and 7am Monday to Friday and all day on weekends, and there's a fair use restriction of 1,000 minutes a month.
+While the Unlimited plan has a monthly limit of 2,000 minutes for free mobile calls.

 |Call plan||You get||Price per month|